This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 - Credit building solutions

-- $7 monthly fee for credit builder program
+- Up to $10 monthly fee for credit builder program

 - Limited products (no chequing account, credit card, investing accounts etc.)